viihna-lehraine/ShoutShack/README.md

 * add subpages to dashboard.html
     * NEW SET OF TEMPLATES FOR WHEN USERS FINALIZE SETTINGS UPDATES
     * privacy
+        * catch-all PRIVATE MODE which can be easily turned on or off
         * individual user data opt ins
             * several for user analytics
             * maybe offer a bit more storage for people who opt in
         * Y/N flag for indexing user guestbook page with search engines
         * show/hide creation date (default NO)
         * show/hide email (default NO)
+        * export data
+        * delete data
+            * allow different output formats, including encrypted
     * settings
+        * ON/OFF beta testing flag
         * email frequency and opt ins/outs
             * ON/OFF for new guestbook entry notification
+            * ON/OFF for feature announcements
+            * ON/OFF for bug fixes
+            * ON/OFF for general announcements
         * length of time for session to stay valid (including indefinite session with use of user-approved cookie generation)
         * generate and use guestbook URL (no limits on frequency other than standard rate limiting)
         * custom guestbook word filters